Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 What Is the Purpose of This Party?

-I was told that it is enjoyable for a small group of women to gather and discuss the pills they are taking.
+I was told that this is enjoyable for a small group of women to gather and discuss the pills they are taking.
 If there are women present who had not taken a particular pill for a similar ailment, then she is advised to discuss it with her doctor to determine if she is a good candidate.

 I was told that another purpose of the pill party was a safe place for women to talk about their ailments and how they are affecting the quality of their lives.
 The women who attend year after year report they are not ashamed or embarrassed to admit what pills they are taking.
 Since everyone there is taking some kind of medication, there is no judgment.